scottorwig/create_alumni_email_file/README.md

 # create_alumni_email_file
 This code was developed for use by a high school sports team that uses parent and athelete email distribution lists.
-The lists are repopulated each season, but text files remain from each season of the people on each list.
+The lists are repopulated each season, but text files remain from past seasons of the people on each list.
 We want to generate a comma-seprated list of emails of parents and athletes were are no longer on the team for use in future fundraising.

-Using directory of .txt files containing emails, a directory of current user's emails, and an ignore list of emails, creates a file of alumni emails and puts the addresses in a file so that they can be pasted into the BCC field of a promotional  email to alumni.
+Using directory of .txt and .csv files containing emails, a directory of current user's emails, and an ignore list of emails, this code creates a file of alumni emails and puts the addresses in a file so that they can be pasted into the BCC field of a promotional  email to alumni.

 Start with a directory called "past_member_files" and put into it .txt and .csv files